 A: Dillingham, AK.
 The lodge provides van transportation from the

 Dillingham (DLG) airport.
-Approx 20 minutes from Dillingham to
+Approximately 20 minutes from Dillingham to

-Lake Aleknagik by van And then approx 10 minutes in a covered boat to Mission Creek Lodge.
+Lake Aleknagik by van And then approximately 10 minutes in a covered boat to Mission Creek Lodge.

-WE PRACTICE A STRICT CATCH AND RELEASE POLICY ON ALL RESIDENT SPECIES (Rainbow Trout, Dolly Varden, Artic Char, Grayling, Pike and Lake Trout).
+WE PRACTICE A STRICT CATCH AND RELEASE POLICY ON ALL RESIDENT SPECIES (Rainbow Trout, Dolly Varden, Arctic Char, Grayling, Pike and Lake Trout).

 A: A typical day starts at 7:00 am with breakfast (coffee is available at 5:30 am) with planes leaving between 7:30-8:30 am and returning between 5:00 â€“6:00 pm.
 Depending on the group size and scheduling for the day you are welcome to request a later start.
 Dinner is generally at 7:00 pm .